Rohan-s18/Artificial_Intelligence/README.md

   - **Neural Networks:** This contains an exstensive collection of general Neural Networks in Python.
   - **High Performance ML:** This contains C++ source code for High-Performance Machine Learning.
   - **AI based implementations:** This contains some implementations of the AI/ML algorithms that I developed.
   - **AI Help:** This contains source code for the prerequisites of AI, such as probability, graph ADTs and Python.
+  - **Natural Language Processing:** This contains code for Natural Language Processing (as the name suggests).

 ## AI/ML Source Code:
 This Directory contains the source code for different AI/ML algorithms which are further divided into their own subgroups within this directory.
 These subgroups include: